Naval Forces Japan (United States): Mission

 As a dual-hatted commander, CNFJ/CNRJ reports to Commander, U.S. Pacific Fleet for operational concerns and to Commander, Navy Installations Command for administrative and installation matters.
 The difference between the two titles is that CNFJ exerts operational control (OPCON) over shore-based Naval personnel in Japan, whereas CNRJ has administrative control of the installations and facilities.
-Essentially this, this means that all shore-based Naval forces in Japan are under the command and control of CNFJ/CNRJ.
+Essentially, this means that all shore-based Naval forces in Japan are under the command and control of CNFJ/CNRJ.

-However, ships and their personnel that are "forward deployed" to Japan (which essentially is their home port) are excluded. because they are operationally assigned to United States Seventh Fleet.
+However, ships and their personnel that are "forward deployed" to Japan (which essentially is their home port) are excluded because they are operationally assigned to United States Seventh Fleet.

 CNFJ/CNRJ is also only one of three Navy Regions to be commanded by a two-star admiral, along with Navy Region Mid-Atlantic and Navy Region Europe, Africa, Southwest Asia.

 History

 In August 1945 the U.S. Pacific Liaison Group with the Supreme Commander for the Allied Powers (FLTLOSCAP) was established to carry out initial naval activities related to the Allied occupation of Japan.
 On 28 January 1946 FLTLOSCAP was dissolved and Naval Activities, Japan (COMNAVJAP) was established under the command of Vice Admiral R. M. Griffin, who retained this command until 9 July 1948 when he was relieved by Vice Admiral Russell M. Berkey.

 When the Far East Command was established on 1 January 1947, Admiral Griffin was redesignated Commander Naval Forces, Far East (COMNAVFE), with the proviso that the title "Commander Naval Forces, Japan," would be used in connection with duties involving the Allied relationships for which Admiral Griffin was responsible to SCAP.
 On that same date Commander, Naval Activities, Japan, Commander, Naval Operating Base, Okinawa, and Commander, Naval Forces, Philippines, reported to CINCFE for duty while Commander, Marianas, reported for operational control.
 CINCFE in turn reassigned these responsibilities to COMNAVFE.

 Naval Forces Japan was initially a subordinate command of Naval Forces Far East (NAVFE), which in turn from January 1, 1947, was part of Far East Command.
 NAVFE consisted of: